Build TinyML models using your mobile phoneTinyMLApril 10, 2020

 We can now build tiny machine learning (TinyML) models that interpret sensor data in realtime, from detecting lions roaring to tracking sheep workouts.
 But to get started building these models you need a development board, a cross-compilation toolchain, and knowledge about embedded development.
 Can't we do better?
 We already have a very capable device with multiple high-quality sensors in our pockets, and it's the perfect device to build your first TinyML model.

 To get started all you need is an Edge Impulse account and a modern smartphone.
 Then, head over to the Mobile phone tutorial to connect your phone to your Edge Impulse project, and grab your first data samples.
 Then, follow one of the tutorials to build a gesture recognition system using the accelerometer or to recognize sounds in your house using the microphone.
-Afterwards you'll have a trained machine learning model that works offline, and can detect events on your phone in real time.
+Afterward, you'll have a trained machine learning model that works offline and can detect events on your phone in real-time.
 And best of all, the same model can be deployed on small embedded devices as well.